MiloPernemarkDEV/VulkanRaytracer/README.md

 Feel free to ask me questions or follow along!

-## How to Build and Run the Renderer
+## How to Build and Run the Application

 ### Dependencies and Environment